 Figure 5.
-Comparing the results (and uncertainty predictions) from two different models (refer to the User Modification of Model Parameters for "what if" predictions section of the UI description).
+Comparing the results (and uncertainty predictions) from two different models (refer to the User Modification of Model Parameters for "what if" predictions under User Interface Description).

-4. Initial model-driven recommendations - summary
+Model-driven recommendations - Summary

 Our model-driven recommendations are directed toward data formatting, linkage, and representation to shorten the exploration pathways that EMs must undertake to amass and analyze the relevant weather information; to fuse information into actionable categories (e.g., weather and climate events, geographically annotated contingency effects; and concomitant timelines); and to provide EMs with additional mission-critical functionality.